I imagine we’ll be marking V-Day by sitting on the settee, not touching, while I mess around on my phone and he pretends he’s not asleep.

-Anyway, in a pleasurable backlash against the sappy soppy sloppy flowers and card brigade of which I am definitely not one although perhaps maybe possibly one day someone will buy me a card and some flowers and give me a kiss and some breakfast in bed and take the children away for a few weeks…sorry… there are people out there who take pleasure in marking Valentine’s day in rather less typical ways.
+In a pleasurable backlash against the sappy-soppy-sloppy-flowers-and-card-brigade of which I am definitely not one (although perhaps maybe possibly one day someone will buy me a card and some flowers and give me a kiss and some breakfast in bed and take the children away for a few weeks…) there are people out there who take pleasure in marking Valentine’s day in rather less typical ways.

 A trip to Ikea?
 A £5 Superdrug voucher?
-A cross stitch proclaiming “Come the fuck in, or fuck the fuck off”?
-Or perhaps some cookies with the words penis, cunt and cock emblazoned across them?
+A cross stitch proclaiming “Come the f*ck in, or f*ck the f*ck off”?
+Or perhaps some cookies with the words penis, c*nt and c*ck emblazoned across them?
 No?

-Well, perhaps you would like to celebrate by being sick on the kitchen floor at 3am after one too many on a girls’ night out, and gift your husband the pleasure of mopping it up?
+Well, perhaps you would like to celebrate by being sick on the kitchen floor at 3am after one too many while celebrating Galantines, and gift your husband the pleasure of mopping it up?

 Whatever way you look at it though, V-Day for parents is not even close to victorious.
-Especially when you realise that this year it lands on a Tuesday during HALF.
-TERM.
+Especially when you realise that this year it lands during HALF.
+TERM…

 Surviving is sometimes all you can do.